 If the Designated System is a Community Renewable Energy Generation Project, the following shall apply:

-the Contract Price shall include any Price Adders that may be applicable to the realized Community Solar Subscription Mix at the time of Energization of such Designated System, and the Contract Price shall be set consistent with Section 1.22 and shall be fixed throughout the Delivery Term without further adjustments.
+the Contract Price shall include any Community Solar Price Adders that may be applicable to the realized Community Solar Subscription Mix at the time of Energization of such Designated System, and the Contract Price shall be set consistent with Section 1.22 and shall be fixed throughout the Delivery Term without further adjustments.

 with respect to a Delivery Year, the quantity of RECs eligible for payment shall be based on the greater of (i) the percent of Actual Nameplate Capacity that has been Subscribed as observed on the first Business Day of June and (ii) the percent of Actual Nameplate Capacity that has been Subscribed as observed on the first Business Day of December of such Delivery Year subject to the payment provisions of Section 5.2.
 For purposes of the foregoing calculation with respect to the Delivery Year in which the Designated System is Energized (which shall apply also to RECs that have been Delivered prior to Energization pursuant to Section 2.3(f)(i)), the quantity of RECs eligible for payment shall be based on the greater of: (i) the percent of Actual Nameplate Capacity that has been Subscribed as observed at Energization, as indicated in Schedule B to the Product Order; or (ii) the percent of Actual Nameplate Capacity that has been Subscribed as observed on the first Business Day of December of such Delivery Year, if available, subject to the payment provisions of Section 5.2.
 The Subscription calculated in the foregoing shall be deemed as the Subscription to be applied for the Delivery Year.
 Notwithstanding the foregoing, if the Community Solar Subscription Mix is less than fifty percent (50%) as observed on the first Business Day of June and the first Business Day of December of a Delivery Year, then the Subscription shall be deemed to be zero percent (0%) for such Delivery Year and the quantity of RECs used for purposes of calculating REC payments in such Delivery Year shall be zero (0); further, if the percent of Actual Nameplate Capacity that has been Subscribed is at least ninety percent (90%) as observed on the first Business Day of June or the first Business Day of December of a Delivery Year, then the Subscription shall be deemed to be one-hundred percent (100%) for such Delivery Year.